mozilla-releng/relengdocs/best-practices/coding.rst

     Deployed via repository checkout:
-        - Must be in either hg.mozilla.org (historical home), or git.mozilla.org (if git client installed on target).
+        - Must be in either hg.mozilla.org (historical home), or github.com (if git client installed on target).
-        - Examples include buildbot code.

     Deployed via puppet:
         - Source should be in separate repository with documentation, tests, and other goodness.
-        - Source repository should be \*.mozilla.org server.
+        - Source repository should be \*.mozilla.org server or github.

-            - Historically, some were (only) in end user repos on github.
         - Only a file (or other artifact) produced from the source repository should be deployed by puppet.
 Puppet only changes are discouraged.